virtuozzo/onapp2vhi/README.md

       - `service onapp start`
   - Save OnApp ssh key on VHI side on all nodes.

-## Setup User on VHI Side

-  - Login into `vinfra` on VHI side(CP, HV1, HV2) and enter password for admin
-  - Create any user that will be used for migration process on the UI side
-  - Take new user login and assign new role to him:
-    - `vinfra domain user set {user_login} --assign-domain Default compute --domain Default`
-      - e.g.:
-      - `vinfra domain user set migration_user@onapp.test.com --assign-domain Default compute --domain=Default`
-  - next step is to provide user credentials into cfg/config.cfg file
-  - On VHI server do next steps:
-    - set into .bashrc file:
-      - `source /etc/kolla/admin-openrc.sh`
-    - take an ID all your networks and do next:
-      - `openstack --insecure network set --disable-port-security {network-id}`
-    - after migration finished revert changes:
-      - `openstack --insecure network set --enable-port-security {network-id}`

 ## Setup local environment
 #### Please provide SSH KEYS to VHI(HV, CP) and OnApp(HV, CP, BS) from machine you are going to run migration.
   - Before running "./onapp2vhi" command please do next steps: